Irreversibility of decorrelating processes: an experimental assessment in cavity QED: Two-point measurement

 Entropy production quantifies the amount of irreversibility of a physical process.
 Employing TPM schemes~\cite{Manzano2018,Landi2021}, a number of fluctuation relations~\cite{Morikuni2011,Campisi2011,Murashita2017} for thermodynamic stochastic variables have been derived for a variety of physical processes.
 The underlying physical protocol considered in such methods can be decomposed into three distinct processes: a unitary forward process $U$, an intermediate (irreversible) process $\mathcal{E}$, and a unitary backward process $\Tilde{U}$, as schematically shown in Fig.~\ref{fig:cycle}.
 In the following, we recapitulate the main ingredients of the TPM scheme and apply it to the decorrelating processes we considered.

 After the forward, and reversible, process is realized, the system evolves according to an uncontrollable dynamics represented by the CPTP map $\mathcal{E}$, bringing the state $\rho_{\tau}$ to a new state $\tilde{\rho}_{0}=\mathcal{E}\left(\rho_{\tau}\right)$.
 The lack of control over this intermediate process means that the suitable reverse evolution of the controllable forward process will not be capable of bringing the system back to its original state $\rho_{0}$.
 Such an inability stems from the irreversibility of the intermediate process.
 Therefore, it is during this intermediate irreversible process that the entropy production arises.
-Typically, this process is taken to be a complete thermalization, leading to well-established results.
+This process has often been taken as complete thermalization, leading to well-established results.
+This captures in particular the famous Jarzynski's protocol, where a quantum system is driven out of thermal equilibrium and let relax before being brought back to its initial state.
 However, other types of irreversible processes can be considered, like decorrelating processes erasing completely or partially the correlations in a bipartite system~\cite{Landi2021}.
 We come back to this class of processes shortly.